vince-kr/weather-and-tide/DEVELOP~.md

 ### Configuration

 The app requires some static data to do its job: the stormglass.io API key, coordinates of the locations to get data for, and email credentials.
 All of these represent private information that I would not want to include in a GitHub repo.

+## Progress

+Let's start small!
+Call one API, parse the response, and send an automatic email.
+This will also require some config handling.